Legal Betting Sites in New Zealand 2025

 The New Zealand government wants Kiwis to enjoy sports betting, without causing harm to society.
 Therefore, it passed the Gambling Act in 2003 and made required adjustments to it so that it satisfies the regulatory requirements of the modern betting scene.

 As touched on already, international gambling sites are set up outside of New Zealand, but are often still available to Kiwi punters.
-This means that while they’re legitimate betting options for New Zealanders, they aren’t governed by any domestic laws.
+This means that while they’re legitimate betting option, they aren’t technically legal for New Zealanders.

 What’s the best way to proceed, then?
 I’d advise assessing the bookmakers based on the benchmarks I have mentioned above.
 Do they come with licenses from trustworthy authorities in other countries?
 Do they have good reviews on forums?
 Does it have reliable and responsive customer support?